cao-awa/Conium/README.md

 About TypeScript grammar, supported by ```structuring-translator```: [TypeScript supports](https://github.com/cao-awa/structuring-translator/tree/main/doc/typescript)

-The MoLang support also based on ```structuring-translator``` but implemented by Conium team: [MoLang supports](https://github.com/cao-awa/Conium/tree/main/common/src/main/kotlin/com/github/cao/awa/conium/molang)
+The MoLang support also based on ```structuring-translator``` but implemented by Conium: [MoLang supports](https://github.com/cao-awa/Conium/tree/main/common/src/main/kotlin/com/github/cao/awa/conium/molang)

-# Source code and commit
+# Source Code and Contributions

-Conium has large and complex source codes and architectures.\
-Read source codes still very challenging even though we are completing documents and comments try we best.

-So if you are willing to contribute to Conium, please do conversations with Conium developers to learn the details and specifications.\
-We will reject all pull requests that not after discussion.

-If it is not necessary, avoid directly reading source codes.
-Instead, submit issues tagged with 'question'.
+Conium is built on an event-driven, context-oriented architecture with strong aspect-like capabilities, though it does not use event-sourced state semantics.

+The codebase is architecturally complex and extensive.
+While we continuously improve documentation, navigating the source may still be challenging.

+Therefore, we strongly recommend discussing your ideas with the core team before contributing.
+This ensures alignment with the project’s design and specifications.

+Please note that pull requests submitted without prior discussion may be declined.
+For general inquiries, we encourage you to submit an issue tagged “question.”

 ## Hitokoto